kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 This is the only channel through which a workload can learn an assignment that has been computed but not yet applied.
 Cgroup files and the pod status reflect only the set that is currently in effect, never the one that is about to be applied.
 Together with [KEP-6122](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/6122-configurable-scaling-delay), the workload learns the cpuset it is about to be given: during a scale-down the volume file is updated with the new set before that set is applied to the container, so the workload can move work off the CPUs being removed.
 Without KEP-6122 the value still changes, but there is no guaranteed window in which to react.

-#### Story 2: Discovering exclusive CPUs without reading cgroup files
+#### Story 2: Discovering exclusive CPUs and memory NUMA nodes without reading cgroup files

-As a developer of a latency-sensitive workload, I want to discover the exclusive CPUs assigned to my container without reading cgroup files, so that I can pin my worker threads to exactly those cores.
+As a developer of a latency-sensitive workload, I want to discover the exclusive CPUs and memory NUMA nodes assigned to my container without reading cgroup files, so that I can pin my worker threads to exactly those cores and allocate my buffers on the correct NUMA nodes.

 A DPDK-style workload is given four exclusive CPUs and pins its worker threads to exactly those cores.
-Today it has to discover them from inside the container by reading its cgroup files.
-With this feature it reads `assigned.cpuset` instead — from an environment variable if it only needs the value at startup, or from a volume file if it wants to follow later changes.
+It also allocates its buffers on the memory NUMA nodes it was actually assigned, rather than inferring them from the CPUs it happens to run on.
+Today it has to discover both from inside the container by reading its cgroup files, which is an implementation detail rather than a stable contract.
+With this feature it reads `assigned.cpuset` and `assigned.memset` instead — from an environment variable if it only needs the values at startup, or from a volume file if it wants to follow later changes.

-Reading the same information from sysfs requires handling different cgroup versions and operating systems, whereas the environment variable or volume file exposed by the Downward API gives a single, uniform interface.

-#### Story 3: Allocating buffers on assigned memory NUMA nodes

-As the same workload developer, I want to allocate my buffers on the memory NUMA nodes I was actually assigned, rather than inferring them from the CPUs I happen to run on.

-The same workload allocates its buffers on the memory NUMA nodes it was actually assigned, read from `assigned.memset`, rather than inferring them from whichever CPUs it happens to be running on.
+The Downward API gives a single, uniform interface for both CPU and memory that is independent of the host operating system and also covers the advance-notice use case described in [Story 1](#story-1-reacting-to-an-upcoming-cpuset-change-during-scale-down).

 ### Notes/Constraints/Caveats